Saleha-m14/Unique-Beauty/README.md

 ## Unique Beauty

 Unique Beauty is an online shopping app that is created for cosmetics.
 Some people do not have enough time for shopping.
 This is the best way to save time and buy and order beauty products such as lipstick, suncream, eyeshadow... from anywhere and anytime.

 ## Project Goals

 The main purpose is to create an eccommerce application for Unique Beauty to sell their products using it.
 When the shopper opens this website can easily click on the SHOP NOW button to view the products or search for a spcific product that they are looking for.
+And the secure payment method for the user to purchase a product.

 ## User Stories